 See the weekly eChalice for meditations.
 (Sign up here to receive the eChalice.)

-Join us Sunday mornings at 9:30 or 11:30 to consider the place of expectations in your own life.
+Join us Sunday mornings at 9:30 or 11:30 to consider the place of attention in your own life.